EdoPro98/SimSiPM/README.md

 SimSiPM is a simple and easy to use C++ library providing a set of object-oriented tools with all the functionality needed to describe and simulate Silicon PhotonMultipliers (SiPM) sensors.
 The main goal of SimSiPM is to include the response of SiPM sensors, along with noise and saturation effects, in the description of a generic detector in order to have a more detailed simulation.
 It can also be used to perform optimization studies considering different SiPMs models allowing to choose the most suitable product available on the market.

-SimSiPM code follows FCCSW rules and guidelines concerning C++.
-SimSiPM has been developed especially for high-energy physics and particle physics experiments, however its flexibility allows to simulate any kind of experiments involving SiPM devices.
+SimSiPM code mostly follows FCCSW rules and guidelines concerning C++.
+SimSiPM has been developed especially for high-energy physics applications and particle physics experiments, however its flexibility allows to simulate any kind of experiments involving SiPM devices.

 SimSiPM does not have any major external dependency making it the perfect candidate to be used in an already existing environment (Geant4 or DD4HEP) or as "stand-alone".